arieljannai/decrease-windows-system-sounds-volume/README.md

   * copy [decrease-volume.txt](decrease-volume.txt) to the installation folder under the `Chains` directory - `C:\Users\%USERNAME%\AppData\Roaming\Audacity\Chains\decrease-volume.txt`

 ### Backup
 Copy and backup the folder `C:\Windows\Media` to `C:\Windows\Media.bak` or something like that.
-Make it that way that the original folder is the backup - `bak`, and the one you copy will be the actual `Media`.
-That way the `Media` folder still has the same permissions and we don't ruin it
+Do it in a way that the original folder is the backup - `bak`, and the one you copy will be the actual `Media`.
+That way the `Media.bak` folder will keep the permissions and we won't ruin it

 ### Do it!
 * Open audacity